Mazda RX-8: Nemesis

 The 'Nemesis' model is the third special edition model launched as a UK exclusive.
 It was launched in 2006, although some cars were registered in 2007 due to stock runoff.
 The 'Nemesis' features unique paint colors and interior trim, plus an exclusive accessory package, at a cost that was at the time £330 less than the model on which it is based – when similarly specified.
 Based on the standard 189 hp version of the Mazda RX-8, it included a unique stone leather seat trim interior and came with a five-speed manual transmission.
 The Nemesis has several other unique exterior and interior features.
 Two exclusive colors were available, Copper Red Mica and Stormy Blue Mica, each Nemesis also comes with a polished aluminum Rotary crest on the front air dam, polished aluminum side air-outlet trims behind the front wheel arches, special B-pillar trims with a Rotary crest and 'Nemesis' badging.
 Inside, these special edition models also featured Nemesis branded luxury carpet mats and Mazda RX-8 branded aluminum door scuff plates.
 Like other standard 245 hp RX-8s, the Nemesis has front fog lights, heated front seats, electrically operated driver's seat, climate control air conditioning, 9-speaker BOSE premium audio system with 6-CD auto-changer, plus a black leather-wrapped steering wheel, gear knob and hand-brake lever.
 The Nemesis has a top speed of 139 mi/h and accelerates from 0 to 60 mi/h in 7.2 seconds.
 Each Nemesis buyer also qualified for a complimentary Prodrive experience day.
-Just 350 examples were built, 200 in Copper Red and 150 in Stormy Blue.
+A total of 350 examples were built, 200 in Copper Red and 150 in Stormy Blue.